Home » Read & Learn » WordPress » How to Setup WordPress Categories and Tags (vs. Keywords)

 Consider Long-Tail Keyphrases Too

 What confuses many is that SEO Plugins have a keyword field.
-In the Yoast SEO plugin, which I use and recommend, the keyphrase(s) you add to those fields are so that the plugin can guide you on optimizing your content.
-Putting a phrase or phrases in those fields in of themselves does not accomplish anything.
+In the Yoast SEO plugin, which I use and recommend, the keyphrase(s) you add to those fields are used by the plugin to guide you in optimizing your content.
+Putting a phrase in those fields in itself does not accomplish anything.

 What about that meta keyword field you may have read about?
 Pretty much useless.
 Google knows you can stuff whatever you want in there and that it is not necessarily an accurate depiction of the content on that page.

 So now we know how to use keywords.
-Categories coming right up.
+Categories next.

 Categories may very well include some of your keywords.
-That is if it makes sense to do so for the user not SEO.
-If you find you are adding words to your categories (or tags) solely for the sake of SEO — you are creating a keyword stuffed site.
-Stop it.
+However, that is if it makes sense to do so for the user, not SEO.
+If you find you are adding words to your categories (or tags) solely for SEO, you are creating a keyword-stuffed site.
+Please stop.

-Keyword stuff your site and that will hamper your rankings.
+Keyword-stuff your site, and that will hamper your rankings.
 Not improve them.
 This is why you want keyphrases that include variables and plurals.
-Not just for your website but a set that apply specifically to each post, article, page and product.
+Not just for your website, but a set that applies specifically to each post, article, page, and product.

 WordPress Menus and Navigation

-WordPress themes only have so much width for your category nav bar to display.
+WordPress themes have a limited width for your category navigation bar to display.
 So we need to use this space judiciously.
-This is also important so that we can have nice mobile responsive menus.
+This is also important so that we can have excellent mobile-responsive menus.

 This means categories are not sentences.
-Short, sweet and intuitive.
+Short, sweet, and intuitive.
 1-2 words are best.
-Use the terms that what will speak to what site visitors are looking for.
+Use terms that resonate with what site visitors are looking for.

-Then when filing posts within your categories, don't file them in every possible category that could possibly apply.
-Choose the top category and only add a category or two if it really, really applies.
+Then, when filing posts within your categories, don’t file them in every possible category that could apply.
+Instead, choose the top category and add only one or two categories if they really apply.

-This helps site visitors navigate to their category of interest and find only posts that do in fact apply directly to that category.
-Categories are not effective when every post is filed in every category.
-That makes for one frustrating user experience.
+This helps site visitors navigate to their category of interest and find only posts that apply directly to that category.
+Unfortunately, categories are not effective when every post is filed in every category.
+That results in a frustrating user experience.

 PRO TIP: Don’t add a new category unless you are confident